genlaw/genlaw.github.io/cfp.md

 * Evaluating models for, or developing ways to minimize, data leakages
 * Developing tooling for understanding the relationship between training data and generative model outputs.

 Accepted papers will present posters in-person or on Zoom.
 We will also accept other presentation formats, since scholarship from some disciplines may not be well-suited to posters.
 For alternative options, we will provide sample templates.
 Additionally, some submissions will be accepted for a 3-minute spotlight.
+This workshop is **non-archival** to allow for future submission to other venues (any/all archival and non-archival workshops, journals, conferences, etc.).
+We will host all accepted papers on the website, unless requested not to do so by the authors.

 Please submit to OpenReview by **5 June 2023, AoE** [not yet open].